 Teenagers tend to post on social media to impress their friends.
 But why not use social media to impress the admissions office?
-Alan Katzman, founder of Social Assurity, offers a new perspective on social media.
+Alan Katzman, founder of Social Assurity, offers a new perspective on social media and college admissions.

 This presentation was part of Your Teen Magazine‘s College Event Cleveland in January 2015.
 To see all the presentations from the College Event Cleveland, click here.
 To receive details about Your Teen‘s next College Event, sign up here.